-Prerequisite: Computer Engineering I formerly Computer Technology 10 or teacher recommendation
+Prerequisite: Computer Engineering I or teacher recommendation

 The path to awesomeness continues as students deepen their knowledge of both theoretical and practical application of electronics and computer skills.
 Students will advance their knowledge and understanding of applied circuit design and construction through projects using Arduino micro controllers and Raspberry Pi computers.
-Major areas of study include: advanced circuit construction and development, computer networking, computer software and hardware.
 Student work and activities will support theoretical concepts through applied experiences with tools, equipment, components, and software.
 The course meets for one semester.